When can you safely start weight lifting after brain injury again? Will weight lifting cause more damage to your brain?

 In this article, we will answer some of the most common questions about weight lifting after brain injury.
 We’ll also look at some of the risks and benefits associated with it.

 In most cases, yes.
 In fact, exercise – including weight lifting – has many benefits for recovery.

 Weight lifting can help improve your muscular strength and function, increase blood flow to your brain, and stimulate neuroplasticity, all of which helps your brain heal itself.

 However, while moderate exercise increases blood flow to the brain, heavy exercise can lead to a decrease in cerebral blood flow, so be careful not to accidently over-do it.

-Also, heavy weight lifting has been associated with certain brain injuries such as stroke and cerebral hemorrhages.
+Also, heavy weight lifting can increase your risk of injuries such as stroke and cerebral hemorrhages.
 So again, it is critical that you do not lift anything extremely heavy.

 You alone know how much strain your body can take though.
 As long as you don’t get too fatigued, you should be ok.